open-ephys/onix-docs/source/API Reference/liboni/oni.rst

     :param major: major library version for incompatible API changes
     :param minor: minor library version for backwards compatible changes.
     :param patch: patch number for backwards-compatible bug fixes.

+.. function:: oni_driver_info_t* oni_get_driver_info(const oni_ctx ctx)

+    Reports a :ref:`oni_driver_info_t` structure containing the name of the driver translator loaded for a given context as well as its semantic versioning version.

+    :param ctx: :type:`oni_ctx` context of which the loaded driver translator information will be reported
+    :return: A pointer to a constant structure containing the driver translator information

 .. function:: const char *oni_error_str(int err)